100 Marathon Club Rules & Constitution

 7.2 Members will have the right to examine a copy of the record held and may limit the use of personal information to administration purposes only if they so choose.

-8. Members will pay a joining fee on election and thereafter a subscription fee annually on the 1st January .
-The subscription fee in the first full year of membership may be reduced to take into account the date of joining.
-Options may be made available to pay subscriptions for periods greater than one year including life membership.
+8. Members will pay a joining fee on election and thereafter a subscription fee annually on the 1st April.
 Joining fee and subscription charges will be determined at Annual General Meetings of the Club.

-8.1 Reminders will be broadcast for any subscriptions outstanding at the 1 January to all members signed up on email.
-Individual reminders will be issued to non-email members.
+8.1 Reminders will be broadcast for any subscriptions outstanding at the 1 April to all members signed up on email.

 8.3 Honorary Life Members will pay no obligatory subscriptions.

-10. The Committee shall have the discretionary power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
-Disqualification from or being removed from the results of a race shall be deemed to have brought the Club into disrepute and will automatically result in expulsion from the Club unless the member concerned advises the Committee of mitigating circumstances and these are accepted.
+10. The Committee shall have the power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
+Members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute may be expelled by a decision of the committee.

 11. General Meetings

-11.1 The Annual General Meeting (AGM) of the Club will be held once in each year, within three months from the close of the financial year end of the Club, which is currently 30 September.
-Items for the agenda should be received at least eight weeks before the AGM.
+11.1 The Annual General Meeting (AGM) of the Club will be held once in each year, within six months from the close of the financial year end of the Club, which is currently 30 September.

 (d) Amendments to the Constitution of the Club.